pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1464 Clean Agile

+Today I have been continuing reading the Clean Agile book, this book is amazing.
+I love the next message about practice TDD:
+We practice TDD because it gives us the courage to keep the code clean and orderly.
+It gives us the courage to act like professionals.

 #### Day 1463 Looking for More New Java Features

 Today I am studying about the nex Java ecosystem like GrailVM and trying to build a native image.
 I had some